 Many high school coaches want to be more involved as their student athletes go through the recruiting process.
 However, the process is very confusing, and clear information is hard to obtain.
 My experience talking with many high school coaches is that they are lost when it comes to the recruiting process.
 Some feel there is not enough genuine, clear or helpful information for them or their student athletes.

 The recruiting process is very confusing.
 The recruiting rules, from all the different governing associations, change often, and it’s hard to keep up with all of those changes.
 That makes it hard to know how best to help your student athletes.

-Here are some tips to help coaches of female student athletes become more helpful to their student athletes as they navigate the recruiting process.
+Here are some tips to help coaches become more helpful to their student athletes as they navigate the recruiting process.

 The first thing to do is demonstrate that you truly care about your athlete’s process and would like to assist in the recruiting process.
 In a recent Find My Team poll, we found that student athletes lean on their high school coaches and parents first when it comes to tackling the recruiting process.
 You are an important person in this process.

 Many high school athletes need their coaches, not only to talk to about their recruiting process, but also to help them communicate with college coaches.
 Most high school athletes and their parents will not know how to begin the process.
 You can help by just being there as they travel through this journey.

 In order to help your student athletes, you have to understand the process yourself.
 This takes some initiative and work, but it is very doable.
 First, use sites like Find My Team to learn as much as you can.